C2006 2014 INTRODUCTION TO MOLECULAR & CELLULAR BIOLOGY II

 Additional questions ("recitation questions") will be given out weekly in recitation.
 These are intended to give you a chance to work through some problems that do not have answers easily available.
 You are urged to work through these questions in recitation, before you have access to the answers, and while you have the TA and your fellow students to help you.
 The answers to the recitation questions will be posted before each exam.

 Note: Students often claim that the exam problems are harder than the practice problems.
 This is highly unlikely, as virtually all the practice problems are from old exams.
-The exam problems probably feel more difficult because of the difference in circumstances -- doing problems under exam pressure is not the same as doing them at home, at your leisure, when you can look up the answers in the back of the book.
+The exam problems probably feel more difficult because of the difference in circumstances -- doing problems under exam pressure (especially if they are to be carefully graded) is not the same as doing them at home, at your leisure, when you can look up the answers in the back of the book.
 The recitation problems & practice exams are provided to give you multiple chances to try some exam-level problems that do NOT have answers readily available.
 If you are having trouble with the problems, please check out the advice on the web and feel free to consult Dr. M or your TA.

 ONLINE RESOURCES: Detailed outlines of all lectures will be posted online, usually the night before the class.
 Audio recordings of the lectures will be posted in various formats, including podcasts, usually the day after the class.
 Outlines & recordings will be linked to the lecture schedule as soon as they are ready.
 These resources are intended to supplement the live lectures.
 They are not intended to replace the live lectures, and regular attendance at the lectures is strongly advised.
 Exams from last year, answers to recitation problems, and answers to exams of the current year will be posted as the term progresses.

-HANDOUTS: Extra copies of all handouts distributed in class will be available in the cubby boxes on the 7th floor of Mudd (aka Fairchild Extension) at the far end of the hall (outside 744 Mudd).
+HANDOUTS: Extra copies of all handouts distributed in class will be available in the cubby boxes on the 7th floor of Mudd (aka Fairchild Extension) between rooms 749 & 753C .
 Copies of all handouts will also be available on the web, although not always in advance.

 GRADING: We will use the following scale for grading, assuming that the average exam grade is 70-75: